corsairmarks/ecumenopolis_trade/mod/README.md

     * Add README/description notes about now requiring a UI mod
     * Allow building Commercial Arcologies on any ecumenopolis
 * 3.0.1 Add global flag to indicate that this mod is installed
+* 4.0.0 Update for Stellaris version 3.4 "Cepheus"
+    * Fix inaccurate description for the Ecumenopolis Commercial designation - it improves Commercial Arcologies, rather than enabling their construction (mechanics change in mod version 3.0.0)
+    * Better code for the Ecumenopolis Commercial designation
+    * Use memory optimization feature for an effect
+    * Replace old automation with an enhanced version of the new trade colony plan
+    * Add automation plans for the `col_ecu_mix` colony type, because this mod removes the trade bonuses and removes it from the trade automation plan

 ## Source Code